heber-silva/CKA-Obsidian-Vault/Security/Application Security Checklist.md

 - [ ]  Set `runAsNonRoot: true`.
 - [ ]  Configure the container to execute as a less privileged user (for example, using `runAsUser` and `runAsGroup`), and configure appropriate permissions on files or directories inside the container image.
 - [ ]  Optionally add a supplementary group with `fsGroup` to access persistent volumes.
-- [ ]  The application deploys into a namespace that enforces an appropriate [[Pod Security Standards]].
+- [ ]  The application deploys into a namespace that enforces an appropriate [Pod Security Standards](Pod%20Security%20Standards.md).
 If you cannot control this enforcement for the cluster(s) where the application is deployed, take this into account either through documentation or additional defense in depth.

 ### Container-level `securityContext` recommendations[](https://kubernetes.io/docs/concepts/security/application-security-checklist/#security-context-container)